-2. ATTENDANCE
+3. ATTENDANCE

-- A. Tardy to School: Any student late to first period/late to school. - B. Tardy to Class: Any student who is late to class. - C. Cutting/Truancy: Unexcused absence to one or multiple classes. - 3.
-BATTERY Battery is considered one of the most severe offenses within the school setting, involving intentional and unlawful physical contact or harm against another person. - 4.
+- a.
+Tardy to School: Any student late to first period/late to school. - b.
+Tardy to Class: Any student who is late to class. - c.
+Truancy: Any student who is unexcused from school. - 4.
+BATTERY Battery is considered one of the most severe offenses within the school setting, involving intentional and unlawful physical contact or harm against another person. - 5.
 BULLYING Bullying is prohibited by FTCSC.
 Students who commit any acts of bullying are subject to discipline, including but not limited to suspension, expulsion, arrest, and/or prosecution.
 Policy C200 can be found on the FTCSC website.
-"Bullying" is defined as overt, unwanted, repeated acts or gestures, including verbal or written communications or images transmitted in any manner (including digitally or electronically); physical acts committed; aggression; or any other behaviors committed by a student or group of students against another student with the intent to harass, ridicule, humiliate, intimidate, or harm the targeted student, creating for the targeted student an objectively hostile school environment that: - A. places the targeted student in reasonable fear of harm to his or her person or property; - B. has a substantially detrimental effect on the targeted student's physical or mental health; - C. has the effect of substantially interfering with the targeted student's academic performance; or - D. has the effect of substantially interfering with the targeted student's ability to participate in or benefit from the services, activities or privileges provided by the school.
+"Bullying" is defined as overt, unwanted, repeated acts or gestures, including verbal or written communications or images transmitted in any manner (including digitally or electronically); physical acts committed; aggression; or any other behaviors committed by a student or group of students against another student with the intent to harass, ridicule, humiliate, intimidate, or harm the targeted student, creating for the targeted student an objectively hostile school environment that: - a. places the targeted student in reasonable fear of harm to his or her person or property; - b. has a substantially detrimental effect on the targeted student's physical or mental health; - c. has the effect of substantially interfering with the targeted student's academic performance; or - d. has the effect of substantially interfering with the targeted student's ability to participate in or benefit from the services, activities or privileges provided by the school.